tania-macheieva/jira-like/docs/user_story.md

 * As a workspace owner, I can update workspace details: `PATCH /api/v1/workspaces/:id`
 * As a workspace owner, I can delete the workspace: `DELETE /api/v1/workspaces/:id`
 * As a workspace owner, I can promote a member to admin or demote an admin to member: `PATCH /api/v1/workspaces/:workspace_id/memberships/:id`
-* As a workspace owner, I can transfer ownership to another member, while the workspace always keeps exactly one owner: `PATCH /api/v1/workspaces/:workspace_id/memberships/:id`
+* As a workspace owner, I can transfer ownership to another member while the workspace keeps exactly one owner: `PATCH /api/v1/workspaces/:workspace_id/memberships/:id`
 * As a workspace owner, I can remove any admin or member from the workspace: `DELETE /api/v1/workspaces/:workspace_id/memberships/:id`